integr8ly/cloud-resource-operator/README.md

 ***In development***

-## Usage
+## Deployment
+Two config maps are expected by the operator, which will provide configuration needed to outline the deployment methods and strategies available to the Cloud Resources.
 ### Provider
-A config map object is expected to exist with a mapping from type name to deployment method, and example of this can be seen [here](deploy/examples/cloud_resource_config.yaml)
+A config map object is expected to exist with a mapping from type name to deployment method, an example of this can be seen [here](deploy/examples/cloud_resource_config.yaml).
 ### Strategy
 A config map object is expected to exist for each provider that will be used by the operator.
 This config map contains provider-specific information about how to deploy a particular resource type, such as blob storage.
 In the Cloud Resources Operator, this provider-specific configuration is called a strategy.
 An example of the AWS strategy can be seen [here](deploy/examples/cloud_resources_aws_strategies.yaml)
 ### Custom Resources
 With a `Provider` and `Strategy` config map in place, resources can be created through a custom resource.
 An example of a Blob Storage CR can be seen [here](./deploy/crds/integreatly_v1alpha1_blobstorage_cr.yaml).
-In the spec of this CR, we outline the Secret name where we want the blob storage information to be output.
+In the spec of this CR, we outline the secret name where we want the blob storage information to be output.
+If the provider type were AWS, for example, the output secret would contain connection information to the S3 bucket that was created.
 The `tier` outlines the `Strategy` we wish to use.
-The `type` references the `Provider` to be used.
+The `type` references the deployment to be used.
 ```
 spec:
   # i want my blob storage information output in a Secret named blob-test in the current namespace